-International Debt Statistics (IDS) is the World Bank's database on the external debt and financial flows (debt and equity) of 128 countries in the World Bank's debtor reporting system.
-More than 200 indicators are available.
-Data is from 1970 to 2019.
+International Debt Statistics (IDS) is the World Bank's database on the external debt and financial flows (debt and equity) providing over 200 indicators for 123 countries in the World Bank's debtor reporting system.
+Data is from 1970 to present.
 The database combines observations from 'Quarterly External Debt Statistics' and 'Quarterly Public Sector Debt' published by the World Bank.
 (IDS was formerly known as 'Global Development Finance.')

-The IDS database is updated annually, with a narrative overview of trends, and tables summarising capital flows and debt statistics for reporting countries.
+The IDS database is updated annually with a narrative of trends, and tables summarising capital flows and debt statistics for reporting countries.

-The World Bank Data Portal provides major economic development series including; World Development Indicators; Millennium Development Indicators; the Doing Business database; Education Statistics; Gender Statistics and other series.
-Locate series via the World Bank data catalogue.
+The World Bank Data Portal provides major economic development series including; World Development Indicators; Millennium Development Indicators; Education Statistics; Gender Statistics and other series.

 - Scheduled debt service payments on existing commitments are provided to 2024.